 Double-crested cormorant

-Historically, the Double-crested cormorant (DCCO) has been one of the most misunderstood and maligned of all native Minnesota bird species.
-Since the mid-1800s, they have been accused of being a voracious fish-eating bird and have been clubbed, shot, and had their colonies destroyed.
-As people raise concerns about cormorants, it is important to sort between fact and fiction so that efforts to manage Minnesota’s wildlife and fisheries resources are based on sound science and not on emotion.
-This includes cormorant management.
+Historically, the double-crested cormorant (or cormorant) has been one of the most misunderstood and maligned of all native Minnesota bird species.
+Since the mid-1800s, they have been accused of being a voracious fish-eating bird and have been subsequently persecuted to the brink of Threatened and Endangered twice.
+Protections afforded under the Migratory Bird Species Act have been critical to restoring this native species to much of its range throughout Minnesota.
+As people raise concerns about cormorants, it is important to sort between fact and fiction so that efforts to manage Minnesota’s wildlife and fisheries resources are based on sound science and not emotion.
 For that reason, these questions and answers have been compiled to address some of the most common inquiries about this bird.

 What is a double-crested cormorant?

-The DCCO (Phalacrocorax auritus) is a goose-sized waterbird in the family Phalacrocoracidae.
-The DCCO is the only cormorant species found regularly in Minnesota.
+The cormorant (Nannopterum auritum; formerly Phalacrocorax auritus) is a pheasant-sized waterbird with an elongated neck like a goose in the family Phalacrocoracidae.
+It is the only cormorant species found regularly in Minnesota.

 Double-crested cormorant